ymoslem/MT-LM/README.md

 # Domain-Specific Text Generation for Machine Translation

-Scripts and config files for the paper
+Scripts and config files for our paper, [Domain-Specific Text Generation for Machine Translation](http://arxiv.org/abs/2208.05909)

 ## Citation